AnirudhMurugesan/modelmadness/README.md

+# Model Madness
-# Comparing 10 different machine learning models to find the best one for breast cancer classification
+Comparing 10 different machine learning models to find the best one for breast cancer classification